cpmpercussion/homepage/_posts/2014-05-18-metatone-apps-at-chi2014.md

 type: post
 published: true
 meta: {}
+description: "At the end of April I presented my Metatone Apps at CHI2014 in Toronto, as well as delivering a short paper.
+We brought a mini Ensemble Metatone setup"
 ---

 At the end of April I presented my Metatone Apps at CHI2014 in Toronto, as well as delivering a short paper.